EngFlow/codelabs/README.md

      bazel run //go/cmd/server
      ```
    </details>
-1. In the dialog that pops up in the bottom right, click on `Open in Browser`.
+1. If you use GitHub Codespace: In the dialog that pops up in the bottom right, click on `Open in Browser`.
 If you miss the dialog, you can click on `PORTS`, right click on `8081`, and click `Open in Browser`

 ## Questions
 <details>